BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 There exist a lot of variations, some more complex involving keeping the n best fit at each generation, or performing "matings" by mixing the parameter vectors of couples of individuals.

 This algorithm is less often used than gradient descent because it usually requires more function evaluation to obtain the same results, due to the fact that displacements are random and not guided by a "slope".
-However it has the adventage of handling non-diferentiable cost functions and integer parameters natively.
+However it has the advantage of handling non-diferentiable cost functions and integer parameters natively.

 ## Universal regressors and overfiting